mosmn/Notes/sections/javascript/react/lifecycle.md

 ## componentDidUpdate

 The `componentDidUpdate` method is called when a component updates, except for the initial render.
 It is useful for performing actions after a component has been updated, such as manipulating the DOM or sending network requests based on certain conditions.
+[See more](https://react.dev/reference/react/Component#componentdidupdate)

 ```jsx
 class ExampleComponent extends React.Component {